virtual/100daysofcode/index.md

 ## R2 Day 27: 2018-03-10 Saturday

+> Added a polyfill to one of my #javascript30 programs so it would run in older browsers; checked out a D3/React ex in Github (w/ PR: https://github.com/virtual/d3-explorer) and started challenge 4 data setup.
+R2D27/#100DaysOfCode

 Added [padStart polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart) to JavaScript30 challenge 2 (clock) so it works for older browsers.

 Played with this [D3 library example](https://github.com/virtual/d3-explorer) and updated the .eslintrc file so the program would run for me.
-Made a PR in case this is helpful.
+Made a PR in case this is helpful--accepted!

 Began working on challenge 4 data